3 ways AI can make Ecommerce more customer-focused

 It’s also true that international retail allows people from different countries to buy from the same sites.
 If you live in the United States, you can easily order something from a German site.
 Consider these two things: impulse buying at odd times, and buying from countries with different time zones.
 A problem you can easily run into is a lack of support.

 When you go to a physical store, you expect there to be someone who can help you.
 Tell you where to find a product type, or give you some suggestions.
-What happens when you go to a site in the middle of the night and no support assistants are awake?
+What happens when you go to a website or an online B2B marketplace in the middle of the night and no support assistants are awake?
 That’s where AI can help out.
 A well-designed chatbot built on the Engati platform can handle basic support requests.

 It can help sellers keep their inventories relevant